Insurrextion (2002): "The Plane Ride from Hell"

 During the flight back to the United States, a series of incidents occurred that has been referred to as the "plane ride from hell", which has been described as one of professional wrestling's most infamous scandals.

 The Boeing 757 plane that was chartered included an open bar, and many of the wrestlers indulged.
 Incidents included physical altercations and the sexual harassment of two female flight attendants, Taralyn Cappellano and Heidi Doyle.
 Scott Hall had a history of alcoholism.
 Although he did not have a match at the PPV, he did interfere in a match and he did perform at the house shows during this UK tour.
 In addition to pranking other wrestlers with shaving cream, he said sexually vulgar things to Doyle before passing out.
 Curt Hennig, known for being a prankster, also pranked wrestlers with the shaving cream, including Brock Lesnar, which resulted in a fight between the two.
 Goldust also said vulgar things to Cappellano, and later got on the public address system and started to sing a song for his ex-wife and fellow wrestler, Terri Runnels, who was also on the plane.
-Cappellano and Doyle both alleged that Ric Flair had exposed himself to them, grabbed their hands and made them touch his genitals; Flair however denied the accusations.
+Cappellano and Doyle both alleged that Ric Flair had exposed himself to them and grabbed their hands and made them touch his genitals; Flair, however, denied the accusations.

 Both Hall and Hennig were fired following the event, while Goldust and Flair were reprimanded by the company.
 A 2004 lawsuit was filed by both Cappellano and Doyle, although WWE settled out of court with both women.
 Season 3, Episode 8 of Vice's Dark Side of the Ring series covered the incident, which aired in September 2021.